 - Being involved in, or knowing and accepting an activity that you know is wrong.

 - The racist belief or idea that white people are superior to people of other races.
 Some people also use the term to refer to a political or cultural system where white people control power and resources.

 - The responsibility to do certain things, such as reporting a crime, as a member of society.
 Politicians disagree on whether or not voting should be considered a civic duty.

-- One in 10 of the 650 MPs elected to the UK House of Commons in December 2019 are from an ethnic minority, but 14% of the UK population are non-white.
-In the US, 78% of Congress is white versus only 61% of the general population.
+- One in 10 of the 650 MPs elected to the UK House of Commons in December 2019 is from an ethnic minority, but 14% of the UK population are non-white.
+In the US, 78% of the Congres is white while making up only 61% of the general population.